Changing from casual to full-time or part-time employment (casual conversion)

 Transitional arrangements

-The current casual conversion pathways (that apply before 26 August 2024) continue to apply for employers and their casuals employed before 26 August 2024 for a transitional period.
+The casual conversion pathways available before 26 August 2024 continue to be available for some employers and their casuals employed before 26 August 2024 for a transitional period.

 Example: Right to request casual conversion for a casual employed before 26 August 2024

-Ali was employed as a casual barista at a local café.
+Ali was employed as a casual barista at a local café, which is a small business.
 When he started work in October 2022, his employer couldn’t commit to providing him with ongoing employment.
 Ali was paid a casual loading and rostered to work on an ‘as needs’ basis.

 In October 2024, Ali had been employed for 2 years and had worked a regular pattern of hours for the last 8 months.
 Ali’s employer has committed to providing Ali with ongoing work.